offcharts-jm/offcharts-jm/README.md

 #  Hi, I'm Jeremy Okeke

-I'm a Python developer and athlete based in the UK.
+I'm a Python developer based in the UK.
 I build beginner-friendly software projects to improve my skills and help others learn.

 ---